 Finally we arrived at the Thai Embassy before closing.
-I got the visa application form and I am asked to bring the airplane ticket showing my departure from Thailand.
+I got the visa application form and I am asked to bring the airplane ticket booking to proof my departure from Thailand.
 So I have to come back on Thursday to apply for the visa.

-After 12 hours without food and 24 hours on the road, we decided to find a hotel nearby, to feed and rest.
+After 12 hours without food and 24 hours on the road, we decided to find a hotel nearby the embassy.

 We found the “Tai Ming Plaza Hotel”.
 But the adventures or misadventures of the day didn’t end here.
 We got a room near a part of the hotel under renovation.
 So noisy, we had to change the room.